5.0 Avvo rating 100+ five-star Google reviews 15+ years in Florida courtrooms Orlando, Florida · (407) 749-1034

 Call (407) 749-1034 or request a confidential consultation — we scope strategy and budget candidly at the first meeting.

-This article describes Florida law and typical market costs in general terms as of its last update and is not legal advice or a fee quote.
-Court fees are set by the Orange County Clerk and may change; statutes cited include §§ 61.16 and 61.21, Florida Statutes, and Fla.
+This article describes Florida law and typical Central Florida market costs in general terms as of August 2026 and is not legal advice or a fee quote.
+Court fees are set by statute and collected by the clerk; the figures above are taken from the Orange County Clerk of Courts’ published family-law fee schedule and may change.
+Attorney, expert, mediator and process-server rates are market observations, not quotes.
+Statutes and rules cited include §§ 28.24, 28.101, 28.241, 30.231, 44.108, 57.105, 61.16, 61.21 and 61.401, Florida Statutes, and Fla.
 Fam.
 L. R. 12.105 and 12.285.